akinsteph/sa-hyperlink-crawler/README.md

 * `LICENSE`: License file using GPLv3
 * `phpcs.xml`: Base PHP Code Sniffer configuration file to customize for the project
 * `README.md`: The readme displayed on Github, to customize for the project

+## Development Notes
+This repository contains a wordpress plugin for tracking .
+Each class in `src/Tracking` includes TODO comments outlining the future implementation steps.
+See `Explanation.md` for a high-level design overview.